Mylliah/holbertonschool-shell/io_redirections_and_filters/README.md

 	Command used to display all the lines in a file that do not contain a pattern : grep -v 'bin' /etc/passwd

+###---- Task 18 :

+	Command used to display all lines of a file starting with a letter : grep '^[[:alpha:]]' /etc/ssh/sshd_config

+###---- Task 19 :

+	Command used to replace all specifics characters A and c input to z and e respectively : tr 'A' 'Z' | tr 'c' 'e'

+###---- Task 20 :

+	Command used to remove all specifics letters from input : tr -d 'C' | tr -d 'c'